apgoetz/jolly/README.md

 cargo install jolly
 ```

+**Regarding Minimum Supported Rust Version**: Jolly
+uses [iced](https://github.com/iced-rs/iced) for its GUI implementation, which
+is a fast moving project that generally only targets the latest stable
+rustc.
+Therefore Jolly will also usually target the same MSRV as
+`iced`.
+(Currently 1.65.0)

 # Quick Introduction

 To use Jolly, simply run the `jolly` executable.
 Jolly will look for a